Genetic sequencing gets personal: Who owns your DNA?

 To register for this public forum, click here.
 Registration is free, but seating is limited - so register quickly!

 Psst...did you know this public forum is the first of a two-part series?
-To get more information or register for our gene editing forum on June 6th, click here!
+To get more information for our gene editing forum on June 6th, click here!

 When: 6-8pm on Tuesday May 16th, 2017